ahw/vim-pbcopy/README.md

 This assumes that you have an SSH server running on your laptop, of course.
 Note: I haven't tested this using password-based SSH logins (my configuration uses SSH keys).

+See section `Related Projects` below for other remote usage possiblities.

 Troubleshooting
 ---------------